The Kampung Boy: Adaptations

-New Straits Times, the newspaper Lat was working for in the 1970s, was published in English; its directive was to serve a multi-racial readership.
+New Straits Times, the newspaper Lat was working for between the 1970s and 1980s, was published in English; its directive was to serve a multi-racial readership.
 Redza commented that Lat understood Malaysian society and the need to engage all of its racial groups.
 The Kampung Boy was thus written and published in English.
 At Lat's request, Berita Publishing hired his friend, Zainon Ahmad, to translate the graphic novel into Malay.
 This version was published under the title Budak Kampung.
 By 2012, The Kampung Boy had been reprinted 18 times, and translated into various languages such as Portuguese, French, and Japanese.
 Countries that have printed localised versions of The Kampung Boy include Brazil, Germany, Korea and the United States.

 United States adaptation

 The United States adaptation, which dropped the definite article from the title, was published by First Second Books in 2006.
 The book is in a smaller format (6 inches by 8 inches) and sported Matt Groening's testimonial—"one of the all-time great cartoon books"—on its cover.
 According to Gina Gagliano, First Second's Marketing Associate, the publishers left the story mostly untouched; they had not altered the contents to be more befitting to American tastes.
 They did, however, change the grammar and spelling from British English (the standard followed by Malaysia) to the American version and lettered the text in a font based on Lat's handwriting.
 First Second judged that the original book's sprinklings of Malay terms were not huge obstacles to their customers.
 Most of the Malay words could be clearly understood from context, either through text or with the accompanying illustrations.
 The clarity of the language left the publisher few terms to explain to North American readers; the few that remained were explained either by inserting definitions within parentheses or by replacing the Malay word with an English equivalent.
 The scene where Lat's father chasing him through a staircase whilst trying to cane him as a punishment for being disobedient after he skipped school to participate in illegal tin mining was censored.